Corona (optical phenomenon)

-In meteorology, a corona (plural coronae) is an optical phenomenon produced by the diffraction of sunlight or moonlight (or, occasionally, bright starlight or planetlight) by individual small water droplets and sometimes tiny ice crystals of a cloud or on a foggy glass surface.
-In its full form, a corona consists of several concentric, pastel-colored rings around the celestial object and a central bright area called an aureole.
+In meteorology, a corona (plural coronae) is an optical phenomenon and photometeor produced by the diffraction of sunlight or moonlight, or any bright light source by individual particles larger than the wavelength of light, most commonly seen in small water droplets, tiny ice crystals of a cloud, or condensation on a foggy glass surface.
+In its full form, a corona consists of several concentric, pastel-colored rings around the light source and a central bright area called an aureole.
 The aureole is often (especially in case of the Moon) the only visible part of the corona and has the appearance of a bluish-white disk which fades to reddish-brown towards the edge.
-The angular diameter of a corona depends on the sizes of the water droplets involved; smaller droplets produce larger coronae.
+The angular diameter of a corona depends on the sizes of the particles involved relative to the wavelength of light.
+Smaller particles generally produce larger coronae, while larger particles produce smaller coronae with more closely spaced rings.
 For the same reason, the corona is the most pronounced when the size of the droplets is most uniform.
-Coronae differ from halos in that the latter are formed by refraction (rather than diffraction) from comparatively large rather than small ice crystals.
+Coronae differ from halos in that the latter are formed by refraction (rather than diffraction) from comparatively large ice crystals rather than small ice crystals.

 The corona intensity pattern resembles an Airy disk, since the diffraction pattern of a round obstacle is identical to that of a round aperture of the same diameter, except for the intensity of the undiffracted light, according to Babinet's principle.

+Mechanism

+As a wave of light interfaces with a small particle, light traveling at the limbs of the particle will diffract at an angle dependent on the size of the particle and wavelength of light.
+At some scattering angles, these waves arrive in phase, producing bright zones; at other angles they arrive out of phase, producing dark zones.
+Combined with other near-forwards scattering effects described by Mie scattering, this gives a diffraction pattern around the forward direction in concentric rings.
+Using Fraunhofer Diffraction Theory, for a circular particle the Fraunhofer intensity can be written in terms of a Bessel function: